 There is a common misconception that verb forms in Arabic prescribe a strict pattern of specific meaning to every type of word.
 However, this is not true as the form of verb itself is not enough to define a meaning of a word in any form.
 In other words, the meanings of a word need to be looked at individually given the form and context, rather than assuming a fixed meaning from the form pattern alone.
 This is explained in the book 'Arabic Grammar - A First Workbook' by G M Wickens26):

 It can be understood that one of the reasons for the use of diacritics has been to disallow the ambiguity between the imperative of fourth form and the other forms of this word.
 Hence, without the use of diacritics in verse 4:34, the interpretation would allow the use of a fourth form verb in the imperative form.
-Taken from the book 'Arabic Morphology and Phonology based on the Marah Al-Awrah'27) by Ahmad b.
+Sourced from the book 'Arabic Morphology and Phonology based on the Marah Al-Awrah'27) by Ahmad b.
 Ali b.
 Masud:

 In summary, the word اضرب in verse 4:34 grammatically allows two possibilities.
 Either the word is being used as the imperative of the first form, or it is being used as the imperative of the fourth form meaning 'shun / leave / withdraw from'.
 Both these forms look the same because the imperative of the first form takes a single Alif ا as a prefix and the imperative of the fourth form also keeps a single Alif ا without being doubled in the imperative.
 The following illustration summarises how both forms result in the same appearance: